sakshiAgrawal64/Sentiment-Analysis-RNN/README.md

 # Sentiment-Analysis-RNN
-Implemented a deep learning model for sentiment analysis using RNN (Recurrent Neural Network)
+Implementing a deep learning model for sentiment analysis using RNN (Recurrent Neural Network)